DHSS Assignment Guides

 In Robyn Le Lacheur‘s exhibit: “Looking Back: Temporal and spatial connections of post-war migration and displacement through the eyes of the Toronto Telegram,” she used photographs published by the Toronto Telegram to explore patterns of migration and settlement after World War Two.
-However, she also used a corpus of digitized materials to compare what she was seeing in these photographs to others’ analysis of similar materials.
+However, she also used a corpus of digitized materials to compare what she saw in these photographs to others’ analysis of similar materials.

 One of the comparisons she made was against Terrence Wright’s article “Moving Images: The Media Representation of Refugees“ published in Visual Studies in 2002.
-Robyn reviewed the article, highlighted Wright’s findings, and then assessed whether his argument held water in relation to the photographs she digitized.
-She then tagged the photographs in her digital archive that aligned with Wright’s argument.
+Robyn reviewed the article, highlighted Wright’s findings, and then assessed whether his argument held water in relation to the archive she was working with by tagging the photographs in her digital archive that aligned with Wright’s argument.

 While Robyn explored this argument in one page of a larger exhibit, your students could create a whole exhibit proving or disproving an argument found in an academic article using the digital materials explored in class.
-Using Scalar, WordPress, or other web publishing forums, have students demonstrate their understanding of an article and then showcase how and why they support, or contest, the scholars’ conclusions based on digital materials across multiple pages.
+Using Scalar, WordPress, or another web publishing forum, have students demonstrate their understanding of an article and then showcase how and why they support, or contest, the scholars’ conclusions based on digital materials they would present across multiple pages.

-This task can be done with any number of academic articles and digitized collections (if your students are not digitizing materials themselves).
-This task can invite creative ways for your students to think through academic arguments and the presentation of findings in a way that might get them to think about how they can develop their own arguments in a traditional assignment such as an essay or a DHSS assignment such as an exhibit.
+This task can be done with any number of academic articles and digitized collections (if your students are not digitizing materials themselves) and can invite creative ways for your students to think through, and present, an academic argument in something like an exhibit.